 When it gets cold outside, you must take steps to avoid problems with indoor and winter allergies.
-You can reduce the impact of allergies during the winter, and you should work with a doctor if you believe you have undiagnosed allergies.
+You can reduce the impact of carpets and allergies during the winter, and you should work with a doctor if you believe you have undiagnosed allergies.
 Use these tips to prepare your home for the allergy season.
 Also, find a doctor who can help you when you have extreme allergy problems.

 Premier Allergy offers allergy testing for patients.
 You may be allergic to pollen, or you may be allergic to specific allergens in the air.
 Plus, you must consult with a doctor who can explain why the environment might cause problems for you.